Q. What is the deadline to enroll in health insurance coverage for 2017?

 The penalty for being uninsured doesn’t apply to people who have one short gap in coverage of less than three months time (note that the penalty does apply if you’re uninsured for three months or longer).
 If you enroll in coverage by the end of January 2017, you’ll have coverage in place no later than March 1, 2017.
 As long as you maintain it for the remainder of the year, you won’t face a penalty for 2017.

 For people who remain uninsured, the penalty for not having coverage grew significantly in 2016.
-It will remain at the 2016 rate going forward, but the flat-rate amount will be adjusted annually for inflation (there are several circumstances under which you can get an exemption from the penalty).
+It will remain at the 2016 rate going forward, although the flat-rate amount will be adjusted annually for inflation (for 2017, the inflation adjustment is zero, so the flat-rate penalty will still be $695 per uninsured adult).
+Note that there are several circumstances under which you can get an exemption from the penalty.

 After January 31, enrollment only available with a qualifying event